 We also understand the importance of taking Italian outside the classroom and applying it, so every month we organize extracurricular activities after lessons.
 We’ve done guided visits of museums or other historic sites in Rome, dinners, aperitivi, cooking lessons, wine tastings, conferences on Italian cinema, etc. It’s such a joy to see students begin to speak Italian with more confidence – that’s the best part of the job.

-Click here to check out Italiaidea’s Autumn Promotions
+Click here to check out Italiaidea’s Online Courses

 ITALIAIDEA – ITALIAN LANGUAGE SCHOOL IN ROME